apache/datafusion/datafusion/optimizer/README.md

 ### optimize_children

-It is quite typical for a rule to be applied recursively to all operators within a query plan.
+Typically a rule is applied recursively to all operators within a query plan.
 Rather than duplicate that logic in each rule, an `optimize_children` method is provided.
 This recursively invokes the `optimize` method on the plan's children and then returns a node of the same type.